wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/training/axon-mobilenet-13.png

-Click the "Test" button, and you will see the test begin.
+Click the :guilabel:`Test` button, and you will see the test begin.

 .. image:: images/training/axon-mobilenet-14.png

 The test uses your model to annotate the video, creating a stream for you to watch as it happens.
-Click the "View" button, and the stream will open in a separate tab.
+Click the :guilabel:`View` button, and the stream will open in a separate tab.

 When the test completes, you will see it at the bottom of the test dialog.